valsson-group/UNT-Chem5660-Fall2024/Lectures-HandsOn/Lecture-3_August-29-2024/Readme.md

 if you use the filename I suggested.

 You will now need to submit the calculation using the `g16` wrapper discussed in last lecture.
+I would suggest to use only 4 cores for the calculation (`-c 4`)

-Once the calculation has finished, obtain the following information from the output file, either by opening with `vi` or by using GaussView.
+Once the calculation has finished, obtain the following information from the output file, either by opening with `vi` or by using GaussView:
 - How many SCF iteration did it take to converge the HF calculation?
 - What is the total energy of the molecule?
 (Important to note what are the units)
 - What are the energies of the HOMO and LUMO?